 Modified Gross Lease can be defined as an amalgamation of an absolute gross lease and absolute net lease.
 You can also address them as a modified net lease.
 As the name suggests, it is a basic gross lease with few compromises that benefit both the tenant and the landlord.
 In such a type of rent agreement, not all expenses are borne by the landlord.
 Some of the expenses may need to be borne by the tenant.
 Some of the commonly negotiated expenses include property tax, insurance, common area maintenance (CAM), utilities, and repairs.

 Fully Service Lease

-Fully Service Lease is similar to absolute or flat gross lease but also contains provisions to pass on some or total inflation in cost to tenant.
-Unlike an absolute gross lease, the terms of full-service lease usually require the tenant to be responsible for any increase in operating expenses beyond the base year of the lease.
+Fully Service Lease is similar to an absolute or flat gross lease but also contains provisions to pass on some or total inflation in cost to the tenant.
+Unlike an absolute gross lease, the terms of a full-service lease usually require the tenant to be responsible for any increase in operating expenses beyond the base year of the lease.

 Pros and Cons of Gross Lease

 The most important benefit to a tenant is that they pay the same rentals regardless of the increase in operating expenses.
 Planning of expenses is easier as the exact monthly rental cost is known.